Tikal: Burials

 Burial 85 dates to the Late Preclassic and was enclosed by a platform, with a primitive corbel vault.
 The tomb contained a single male skeleton, which lacked a skull and its thighbones.
 The dynastic founder of Tikal, Yax Ehb Xook, has been linked to this tomb, which lies deep in the heart of the North Acropolis.
 The deceased had probably died in battle with his body being mutilated by his enemies before being recovered and interred by his followers.
 The bones were wrapped carefully in textiles to form an upright bundle.
 The missing head was replaced by a small greenstone mask with shell-inlaid teeth and eyes and bearing a three-pointed royal headband.
 This head wears an emblem of rulership on its forehead and is a rare Preclassic lowland Maya portrait of a king.
 Among the contents of the tomb were a stingray spine, a spondylus shell and twenty-six ceramic vessels.

 Burial 116 is the tomb of Jasaw Chan Kʼawiil I. It is a large vaulted chamber deep within the pyramid, below the level of the Great Plaza.
 The tomb contained rich offerings of jadeite, ceramics, shell and works of art.
 The body of the king was covered with large quantities of jade ornaments including an enormous necklace with especially large beads, as depicted in sculpted portraits of the king.
 One of the outstanding pieces recovered from the tomb was an ornate jade mosaic vessel with the lid bearing a sculpted portrait of the king himself.

 Burial 195 was flooded with mud in antiquity.
 This flood had covered wooden objects that had completely rotted away by the time the tomb was excavated, leaving hollows in the dried mud.
 Archaeologists filled these hollows with stucco and thus excavated four effigies of the god Kʼawiil, the wooden originals long gone.

 Burial 196 is a Late Classic royal tomb that contained a jade mosaic vessel topped with the head of the Maize God.

+Ecology

+Tikal National Park makes up part of the global Man and the Biosphere Programme, within the Maya Biosphere Reserve.
+Because of its lush and varied ecosystem, many species of plants and animals thrive within the park boundaries.
+Five species of cats reside within the park, including the jaguar and puma, along with several species of monkeys and anteaters.
+In addition, more than 300 species of birds are found in the park, including the crane hawk and the ocellated turkey.